scheron/bot-doc/assets/en/creating-connection.md

 ### FAST (FIX Adapted for STreaming) <Anchor :ids="['tc.MOEX_FUT_OPT.FAST']" />

 This connection consists of 4 streams.
 This is designed to separate rarely used options, as well as to distinguish the resource-intensive but fast Orderlog stream from the slightly slower but lighter Best prices stream.
+It is recommended NOT to enable FAST streams with SIMBA streams at the same time.

 #### Futures Definitions